How Does Stage Hypnotism Work?

 Are They In On It?
 [No]

-The obvious conclusion if they are not hypnotised would be that they must simply acting.
+If one insists that hypnosis cannot be real, then the obvious conclusion is that if they are not hypnotised would be that they must simply acting.
 And some people have gone so far as to suggest that the volunteers are in fact paid performers.

 Are They Paid Actors?
 [LOL,No]

-While I make a good living as an entertainer doing comedy hypnotist shows, I can assure you that I do not get paid anywhere near enough to hire a dozen actors to work for me (even though actors are not well paid in general, I couldn’t pay even one or two).
-Anyone giving this even a little thought will see that even if all the volunteers are not people you know - they’re still unlikely to be being paid.
+While I make a good living as a corporate entertainer doing comedy hypnotist shows, I can assure you that I do not get paid anywhere near enough to hire a dozen actors to work for me (even though actors are not well paid in general, I couldn’t pay even one or two).
+Anyone giving this notion a little thought will see that even if all the volunteers are not people you know - they’re still unlikely to be being paid.